LordGiacomoS/AO3-Item-Manager/README.md

 ### Other Planned/Considered Additions
 #### General Changes
 - Upgrade from the console-based interface to a more user friendly GUI.
+- Ability to use pseuds when logging in, and have them saved to your profile
 - Allow List Sorter/Exporter to work on AO3 searches (and lists of works containing a specific tag)

 <details><summary>Potential Filters for List Sorter & Exporter</summary>